-Lost Files is the fifth issue of SULAAH Magazine — a high-fashion editorial project rooted in reclamation, memory, and storytelling.
-Through AI Couture, photography, and poetic narrative, this issue explores what has been buried, overlooked, erased, or lost, and transforms it into something unforgettable.
+Lost Files is the fifth issue of SULAAH Magazine—a high-fashion editorial project rooted in reclamation, memory, and cinematic storytelling.
+Through AI Couture, 3D garment engineering, and poetic narrative, this issue explores what has been buried, overlooked, or erased, and transforms it into an unerasable visual archive.

-Part of Lost Files sharpened for me when I found a photograph I took in Haiti of a young girl in Martissant.
-I had gone there after the 2010 earthquake to shoot a documentary.
-Finding that image again reminded me that archives are not always gone forever.
-Sometimes they wait for us to return.
+The genesis of Lost Files sharpened when I uncovered a photograph I took in Haiti of a young girl in Martissant, captured while filming a documentary after the 2010 earthquake.
+Finding that image again was a profound reminder: archives are never truly gone.
+Sometimes they are simply waiting for us to return and claim them.

 I also think often about my late mother — her love of blue, her love of fashion, and the way she lost parts of herself while trying to survive.
 Recently, I found myself thinking about my mother’s cousin, who was a tailor.
 He had an old-school pedal sewing machine.
 My mother had one too, and somehow it followed us from apartment to apartment.
 Those machines eventually stopped being used, and I think of that as dreams being lost.

-That is part of what Lost Files is about.
+That is part of what Lost Files is about–Reclaiming What We Lost

 The editorial images in this project were first sketched by me and then brought to life through AI prompts, which is why I call it AI Couture.
 This is not just fashion for fashion’s sake.
 It is fashion as archive, homage, and reclamation.